FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/incident-communication.md

 CSPs must report all incidents, which include any suspected or confirmed events, that result in the potential or confirmed loss of confidentiality, integrity, or availability to assets or services provided by the service offering.
 Reporting requirements to CISA, agency customers and FedRAMP are identified in this section.

 As CSPs manage and report incidents, they must not deviate from FedRAMP requirements to protect the confidentiality, integrity, or availability of data stored, processed, or transmitted by the system as well as data about the system and related to the incident.
 Sensitive information must be provided using approved mechanisms.
-CSPs must report suspected and confirmed information security incidents to the following parties **within one (1) hour** of being identified by the CSP’s top-level Computer Security Incident Response Team (CSIRT), Security Operations Center (SOC), or information technology department to the following stakeholders:
+CSPs must report suspected and confirmed information security incidents to the following parties **within one (1) hour** of being identified by the CSP's top-level Computer Security Incident Response Team (CSIRT), Security Operations Center (SOC), or information technology department to the following stakeholders:

 - Customers who are impacted or who are suspected of being impacted (via the CSP Incident Information and Forms folder in their respective FedRAMP Secure Repository)